zakrzaq/RA-AP-Proc/README.md

 ### Generate MIF / SOERF requests

-This will generate SQL Query file to your Desktop with name
+This will process SQL query and:

+- generate MIF & SOURF request files in `OUTPUTS` directory
+- add new mif, soerf data to AP LOG
+- generate file `AP_CANCEL` in `OUTPUTS` directory with additional extension and exceptions - **to be added to LOG manually**

 ### Update Material Statuses pre MM